jebitok-dev/1-Jebitok-techincal-writing-blog/cm7p5h66e000109lad9a0bqhj.md

 **Common Request Headers**

-﻿These are headers that are sent from the client (usually your browser) to the server.
+These are headers that are sent from the client (usually your browser) to the server.

 **Host:** Some web servers host multiple websites so by providing the host headers you can tell it which one you require, otherwise you'll just receive the default website for the server.